Alicepinch/roots-cafe/TESTING.md

 ---

-When building the Navbar using bootstrap.
-I removed the bootstrap styling as I wanted to style this in my own way.
+When building the Navbar using bootstrap I removed the bootstrap styling as I wanted to style this in my own way.
 This made the hamburger menu in mobile view disappear.
 To fix this I added in a fontawesome icon to the span class "navbar-toggler-icon".
 The navbar wasn't centered so I added in CSS styling 'padding-top: 5px;" which fixed this.
 I have clearly mentioned in my [CSS stylesheet](assets/css/style.css) where I have overwritten some of the bootstrap styling to achieve this.

 ### Lighthouse:

 ---

 Throughout the building process I checked my website's performance using lighthouse in the developer tools.
-To improve SEO and best practices I looked at the google suggestions on how to improve these.
+To improve the different reports I looked at the google suggestions.

 #### SEO

-Lighthouse returned the error of "Tap targets not sized properly" I improved the SEO to 100% by increasing the size and adding padding to the Icons for the Social media links in the footer.
+Lighthouse returned the error of "Tap targets not sized properly".
+I improved the SEO to 100% by increasing the size and adding padding to the Icons for the Social media links in the footer.
 After doing this to all pages and re-running lighthouse SEO was at 100%.

 #### Best Practices